rafid29mehda/AI-in-Healthcare/Roadmap.md

-Fantastic!
 The topic **"Convergence of Multi-Modal AI in Precision Medicine: A Comprehensive Review of Imaging, Genomics, and Clinical Decision Support Systems"** is highly relevant and has immense potential to contribute to the field.
 Below is a detailed step-by-step plan, from start to finish, that will guide you through the process of crafting your review paper in a structured and impactful way.

 ---